Misfit-John/GoDynamoDB/README.md

 - table name can't be same as index name
 - Will sleep 100ms or more if the request for BatchGetItem is too large to return in one time.
 - Don't allow duplicate keys in batch get request because the limit of AWS SDK
+- This ORM won't handle expression name map for you automatically because I don't sure what do you mean by `table.second.thrid` .
+Is it a field named `table.second.thrid` or a path to embedded JSON document?